-During the strike-shortened season of 1972, Aaron tied and then surpassed Willie Mays for second place on the career home run list with home runs on May 31 (648) off of the Padres' Fred Norman and June 10 (649) off the Phillies' Wayne Twitchell.
-His home run on June 10 was also his 14th grand slam, tying him with Willie McCovey and Gil Hodges for the National League record.
+During the strike-shortened season of 1972, Aaron tied and subsequently surpassed Willie Mays for second place on the career home run list with home runs on May 31 (648) off the Padres' Fred Norman and June 10 (649) off the Phillies' Wayne Twitchell.
+His home run on June 10 was also his 14th grand slam, tying him with Willie McCovey and Gil Hodges for the NL record.
 On June 28, Aaron hit a two-run homer to tie Lou Gehrig for second place on the all-time RBI list with 1,990.
-The next day he passed Gehrig with a home run off the Padres' Mike Caldwell to move into sole possession of second place on the all-time RBI list.
-Aaron got his 2,000 career RBI when he homered off the Astros' Jim York.
-Aaron tied then surpassed Babe Ruth for the most home runs by a player with a single team when he homered for the 659th time as a Brave on July 19 against the Pirates' Nelson Briles and for the 660th on July 25 against the Reds' Wayne Simpson.
+The next day, he passed Gehrig with a home run off the Padres' Mike Caldwell to move into sole possession of second.
+Aaron earned his 2,000th career RBI when he homered off the Astros' Jim York.
+He tied and surpassed Babe Ruth for the most home runs by a player with a single team when he homered for the 659th time as a Brave on July 19 against the Pirates' Nelson Briles and the 660th on July 25 against the Reds' Wayne Simpson.
 At the first All-Star Game to be played in Atlanta, Aaron thrilled the hometown crowd by homering in the sixth inning off the Cleveland Indians' Gaylord Perry.
 Aaron homered twice against the Phillies to break Stan Musial's major league record for total bases (6,134).

 Racism and the record

-The chase to beat the Babe heated up in the summer of 1973 and with it the mail.
+The chase to best the Babe heated up in the summer of 1973 and with it, the mail.
 Aaron needed a secretary to sort it as he received more than an estimated 3,000 letters a day, more than any American outside of politics.
 Unfortunately, racists initially did much of the writing.
 A sampling: